SwinkyWorks/Top-down-game/README.md

 # Top-down-game

-___NOTE: This game does not work; any joining of a world will likely corrupt it in a weird way.
-Do not download this now.___
+___NOTE: This game does not have automatic updates.
+You will need to download any new versions you want by yourself and transfer or re-initialize the "savedData.txt" and "save1.txt" files.___

 This is a prototype game.
 Currently, there is no way to initialize your username within the app.
 Take the following steps to manually initialize the "savedData.txt" before that is the case:
 1. Add `Username: [username]`, where `[username]` is your username.